Teresa Reichlen: Career

 In 2000, at age sixteen, Reichlen got an apprenticeship at the New York City Ballet.
 She thought she would join Pacific Northwest Ballet, which is known for hiring taller dancers, but ended up joining the corps de ballet the following year.
 At age 19, Reichlen danced the solo role in "Rubies" from Jewels.
 She was promoted to soloist in 2005.
 In 2009, at age 25, she became a principal dancer.
 She has danced lead roles in works by George Balanchine, Jerome Robbins, Justin Peck and Christopher Wheeldon.

 In the 2004-05 season, Reichlen was the Janice Levin Dancer Honorees, which is given to promising corps members at the NYCB.

-Reichlen had also performed with Wheeldon’s company, Morphoses, and Columbia Ballet Collaborative.
+Reichlen had also performed with Wheeldon's company, Morphoses, and Columbia Ballet Collaborative.
 In 2010, Reichlen performed in Cuba, alongside several other NYCB dancers.

 In 2018, after NYCB was sued by Alexandra Waterbury, a former student at SAB, Reichlen spoke on behalf of the dancers at NYCB's fall fashion gala.
 The speech was written by her and fellow principal dancer Adrian Danchig-Waring.
 Though she did not name the lawsuit or anyone involved, she noted, "we will not put art before common decency or allow talent to sway our moral compass."

-Reichlen retired from ballet in February 2022, following a performance of Balanchine's one act Swan Lake.
-She will then work as the gallery manager of Shrine, which was founded by her husband.
+Reichlen retired from ballet in February 2022, following a performance of Balanchine's one-act Swan Lake.
+She works as the gallery manager of Shrine, which was founded by her husband.